How to travel with only a carry-on

 9 – Organize everything inside the suitcase

-After you've made the list and separated ALL the pieces, it's time to organize them in the suitcase.
+Once you’ve made your list and laid out all the items, it’s time to actually pack the suitcase.

-Packing cubes can be allies at this moment.
-I like to use them when traveling with a backpack or when more than one person shares the same suitcase.
+Packing cubes can be super helpful at this stage.
+I like to use them when I’m backpacking or when more than one person is sharing a suitcase.

 .